This post contains affiliate links.

 This campfire eggs recipe is virtually foolproof, but these tips will make it even better!

-- Use Heavy-Duty Bags: Opt for heavy-duty or freezer-grade ziploc bags.
+- Use Heavy-Duty Bags: Opt for heavy-duty or freezer-grade Ziploc bags.
 These are thicker and less likely to soften or melt in the hot water, ensuring a safe and mess-free cooking experience.

 - Safety First: Always exercise caution when handling hot Dutch Ovens and water.
 Use tongs to handle the baggie when placing it in the water and removing it from the Dutch Oven.
 Keep children and pets away from the fire while cooking.